vangradt/javascript-skeleton/README.md

 Challenge Questions are available on our website at www.credit-suisse.com/codingchallenge.

 To get started, first fork this repository in order to obtain your own copy.
-Please note that per Challenge rules <b>this repository must be visible to us</b>.
+Please note that per Challenge rules <b>this repository must be visible to us (CS-CodingChallenge)</b>.

 This can be achieved by either keeping the repository public, or by adding <insert username here> as a viewer to the private repository.